How Do Cats Get Heartworms?

 Monitor for Symptoms

 Many cats may be asymptomatic.
 Therefore, your vet may recommend monitoring for symptoms and supportive therapies as needed.

 As symptoms arise, your vet may recommend supportive therapy and monitoring to help manage the symptoms until they pass.
-In cases where the lungs and blood vessels have been affected, therapy might include prednisone.
-Other therapies include antibiotics and cardiovascular drugs.
+Therapies may include corticosteroids, antibiotics, and cardiovascular drugs.